ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 **Authorization header prefix**: Select the header prefix used to authorize the request (`Bearer` or `OAuth`).
 Defaults to `Bearer`.

-##### Grant type implicit
+##### Grant type - Implicit

-**Enabled**: Select whether to enable this simplified authorization code flow optimized for browser-based clients.
-Enabling advertises this grant type in the API Catalog.
+**Publish to API Catalog**: The implicit grant is a simplified authorization code flow optimized for clients implemented in a browser using a scripting language, such as JavaScript.
+Select whether to advertise this grant type in the API Catalog.
 It is the role of the OAuth authorization server to support it.
 Disabling excludes this grant type from the API Catalog.

 **Login endpoint URL**: Enter the authorization endpoint where resource owners can interact with the OAuth service to authorize access for the client application.
 This is the URL where client applications will redirect end users.
 Defaults to `http://localhost:8089/api/oauth/authorize`.

 **Login token name**: Enter the response parameter name that will contain the access token.
 Defaults to `access_token`.

-##### Grant type authorization code
+##### Grant type - Authorization code

-**Enabled**: Select whether the authorization code is obtained using an authorization server as an intermediary between the client and resource owner.
-Enabling advertises this grant type in the API Catalog.
+**Publish to API Catalog**: The authorization code is obtained by using an authorization server as an intermediary between the client and resource owner.
+Select whether to advertise this grant type in the API Catalog.
 It is the role of the OAuth authorization server to support it.
 Disabling excludes this grant type from the API Catalog.

 **Request endpoint URL**: Enter the authorization endpoint where resource owners can interact with the OAuth service to authorize access for client application.
 This is the URL where client application will redirect end users.
 Defaults to `http://localhost:8089/api/oauth/authorize`.